 - Yacht Club Newsletter keeps to you informed of our activities and events

-New for 2018: Member only discount (Must present membership card)
+Member only discounts (Must present membership card)

 - Cheaspeake Marine: 10% off labor and parts

 - GO Marina: 1.00 per ft. off waxing, bottom painting, and sanding. $10 off Weekly and Bi-weekly wash-down(s)

 Harbor House - 1/2 Price Appitizers (with membership card)

 Must show club membership card and FOR MEMBERS ONLY!